Emley AFC is

 Emley AFC

-will play in the North West Counties League Division One North in the 2019-20 season.
+will play in the Northern Premier League Division One East in the 2024-25 season.

 AFC Emley 2 Scarborough Athletic 3 (Saturday 15th September 2007) Northern Counties East League Division One (att: 331)